DAB0mB/HotnCold/README.md

     GRAPHQL_ENDPOINT
     # If specified, pressed notifications will remain
     PERSIST_NOTIFICATIONS
+    # The maximum creation distance of statuses from GPS location in meters
+    STATUS_CREATION_RADIUS
     # Run app with Robot.
 Robot files will not be bundled if this var is provided
     USE_ROBOT